BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Web-Components.md

 `myelement.js`

-### Creating autonomous elements: A custom element is implemented as a class that extends HTMLElement (in the case of autonomous elements).
+### Creating autonomous elements:
+A custom element is implemented as a class that extends HTMLElement (in the case of autonomous elements).
+It defines a new class called MyElement that extends HTMLElement, which means it inherits all the properties and methods of an HTMLElement. `constructor` is the constructor method for the class.
+It gets called when a new instance of the class is created. `super` calls the constructor of the parent class (HTMLElement).
 ```js
 class MyElement extends HTMLElement {
     constructor() {